tethysplatform/tethys/docs/tutorials/google_earth_engine/plot_data.rst

 3. Create a Modal for the Plot
 ==============================

-In this step we'll add a Plot button and the modal for the plot to the controller and template.
+In this step you'll add a Plot button and the modal for the plot to the controller and template.

 1. Add `Plot AOI` button to ``home`` controller in :file:`controllers.py`: